UniversalScientificTechnologies/AIRDOSF01/README.md

 PCRD04B semiconductor detector schematics
 ![AIRDOSF01A - detektor schematics ](hw/sch_pcb/PCRD04B_Detector_Schematics.png)

-The device can be [purchased from Universal Scientific Technologies s.r.o](http://www.ust.cz/shop/product_info.php?&products_id=269) online store.
+The device was replaced by [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02).
 The content and design in this repository is protected by [GNU General Public License v3.0](LICENSE).